nrshvch/lp-fe-homework/README.md

 > Provide some basic styling with custom css or css-in-js solution of your choice.

 - I've used custom css and normalize.css just to keep things cosistent.
+Minimalistic retro UI kit was developed featuring reusable and customizable components.

 > You can use whatever React project boilerplate, tools and libraries you like.